 Take a look at a Bill Police Zero User Case Study below (this is real data; we cant make this stuff up!)

-The Red Line represents the dollars spent on Zero Users and the Blue Line represents the Total Bill Spend.
+The Blue Line represents the dollars spent on Zero Users and the Red Line represents the Total Bill Spend.
 Clearly the Zero Users have a big impact on the Total Spend.

 Before Bill Police management, the dollars wasted on Zero Users was Significant and represented a majority of the Client Wireless Invoice.
 On average, before management, Zero Users represent about 10-20% of a typical wireless invoice.
 This may be due to broken devices, employee turnover or duplicated devices not needed but are being paid for every month.